- Hardware Resources

 While a CPU has tens of processing cores, a GPU has thousands.
 In both cases the processing cores can be used in parallel.
 For certain numerical operations such as linear algebra and grid-based methods, the GPU vastly outperforms the CPU.
 Algorithms that require lots of logic such as "if" statements tend to perform better on the CPU.

-Consider a code that reads in two matrices from a file, performs a matrix-matrix multiplication and then prints the output to the display.
+Consider a code that reads in a matrix from a file, computes the inverse of the matrix and then write the inverse to a file.
 Such a code can of course be ran using only a CPU.
-However, if the matrices are large then the speed of the computation will be limited the small number of cores in the CPU.
+However, if the matrix is large then the speed of the computation would be limited by the small number of cores in the CPU.
 A GPU can be used in this case to run the code faster.

 There are typically three main steps to executing a function (a.k.a. kernel) on a GPU in a scientific code: (1) copy the input data from the CPU memory to the GPU memory, (2) load and execute the GPU kernel on the GPU and (3) copy the results from the GPU memory to CPU memory.
-Returning to our example above, the matrices would be read by the CPU and then transferred to the GPU where the matrix-matrix multiplication would be carried out.
-The result would then be copied back to the CPU where it could be sent to the terminal.
+Returning to our example above, the matrix would be read by the CPU and then transferred to the GPU where the matrix inverse would be carried out.
+The result would then be copied back to the CPU where it could be written to a file.
 This example illustrates the idea that a GPU is an accelerator or a piece of auxiliary hardware that can be used in tandem with a CPU to quickly carry out a specific numerically-intensive task.